pepsico-ecommerce/chore_runner/README.md

   Increments the specified counter by the provided value.
 If the value does not exist, the value defaults to 0, then is incremented.

 These functions work in both the main chore process, and certain spawned processes such as via `Task.async_stream` for parellelization.
 Attempting to call these functions outside of those conditions will result in an exception.

+## Contribution

+Unfortunately, we cannot accept pull requests at this time.
+However, we will adress any and all issues opened related to bugs or ideas/features.